AishikDasgupta/WorldFootballStats_Report/README.md

 ## 🤝 Contributing

 We welcome pull requests and contributions!
-Please feel free to explore the project and add your own analyses or improvements.
+Please feel free to explo[world_football_stats.pdf](https://github.com/AishikDasgupta/WorldFootballStats_Report/files/12705965/world_football_stats.pdf) re the project and add your own analyses or improvements.

 ## 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.